kamwoods/splendir/README.md

 ### A High Performance Directory Scanner and Printer

-Splendir is a powerful directory scanner with GUI and CLI interfaces.
-Splendir tools generate tree views of files in a directory, annotated lists of files within a directory, and high-level reports of directory contents and file type distributions.
+Splendir is an extremely fast directory scanner with GUI and CLI interfaces.
+Splendir generates tree views of files in a directory, customizable lists of file metadata, and high-level reports of directory contents and file type distributions.
+Releases include executables for Windows (x64), Linux (x64), and macOS.

 Features:
+- Multiple scan presets
-- Dynamically loaded live scrollable views of directories
+- Virtual scrolling in tree and file list modes for live views of millions of files
-- Multi-threaded processing
+- Multi-threaded processing for high speed scans
 - SHA256 and MD5 hash calculations on request
 - Hidden file and symlink traversal on request
+- File format identification
-- Export of tree structures as ASCII text files
+- Export tree structures as ASCII text files
-- Export of directory listings as CSV files
+- Export directory listings as CSV files

 Splendir is built in [Rust](https://rust-lang.org/) and implements a GUI in [iced](https://iced.rs/).
 Multi-threading for hash calculations is handled by [rayon](https://github.com/rayon-rs/rayon).